Home » Why Do Rats Have Yellow Teeth?

 The structure of a rat’s teeth comprises three parts: pulp, dentin, and enamel.

-The pulp is the center of the tooth, and it contains blood vessels and nerves.
+The pulp is the center of the tooth, containing blood vessels and nerves.
 In other animals, the pulp is surrounded by the root of the tooth, which is hidden inside the gums.

 However, common rats don’t have incisor roots.
-Their incisors grow continuously, so they can slowly regrow, even if a tooth breaks off entirely.
+Their incisors can slowly regrow, even if a tooth breaks off entirely.

 The incisors are the only teeth that rats can regrow.
 According to Laboratory Animals, rats have molar teeth similar to human teeth.
 Once an adult rat loses its molars, they’re gone forever.

-The part that surrounds the pulp is the dentin, which is a living tissue containing small tubes.
-It’s very sensitive, so it needs to be protected by the enamel layer.
+The part surrounding the pulp is the dentin, a living tissue containing small tubes.
+It’s sensitive, so the enamel layer needs to protect it.

 Can Rats Get Cavities?